 If you get to the end of the financial year and still haven’t been reimbursed with the overpaid tax, you should get it back in a refund.

-If your tax code is wrong: how to change it
+If your tax code is wrong

 If you think your tax code is wrong you need to tell HMRC as soon as possible so it can be corrected.